 Use these teaching resources to introduce students to the Underground Railroad, a covert network of former slaves, free black men and women, Northern abolitionists, and church leaders who helped fugitive slaves escape to freedom.

-The lives of many African-Americans throughout history are testament to strength, courage, and resourcefulness.
-One of the best-known of these figures is Harriet Tubman, who perservered against great odds to improve not only her own life, but the lives of others.
+The lives of many African Americans throughout history are testament to strength, courage, and resourcefulness.
+One of the best-known of these figures is Harriet Tubman, who persevered against great odds to improve not only her own life, but the lives of others.
 After a harrowing escape from slavery, she returned to the South 19 times and helped 300 other slaves escape.